Syntomification and crystalline local systems: Preliminaries

 We needed the following lemma in the proof of the proposition.

-\begin{lemma} Suppose $\rA$ is a ring and $\M$ an $\rA$-module, both of which are equipped with $\N$-indexed exhaustive (honest) increasing multiplicative filtrations.
-If the associated graded module $\gr^\ast \M$ is flat over $\gr^\ast \rA$, then $\M$ is flat over $\rA$. \end{lemma}
+\begin{lemma} Suppose $\rA$ is a filtered ring and $\M$ a filtered $\rA$-module, both of which are equipped with $\N$-indexed exhaustive (honest) increasing filtrations.
+If the associated graded module $\gr^\ast \M$ is faithfully flat over $\gr^\ast \rA$, then $\M$ is faithfully flat over $\rA$. \end{lemma}